-We just dubbed today as Kakai’s day, because we focused on making sure he had fun.
+We just dubbed today as Kakai’s day, because we focused on making sure he had fun with arts and crafts for kids

 And he did because he got to make gooey slime.
 As I’ve written in my previous post, Kai had fancied videos of DIY Slime but I couldn’t get myself to make it.
-We attempted one but it wasn’t as awesome as the one we just made with Tinker House in SM City Cebu.
+We attempted one but it wasn’t as awesome as the one we just made at Tinker House Cebu.

 They have friendly staff to help out, too.